will1410/hopperdietzel/koha_notes/library_contact_sheet.md

 ## Adding a search box to the table

-The last piece of this I haven't mentioned yet includes the following pieces of HTML and jQuery:
+The last piece of this I mentioned briefly includes the following pieces of HTML and jQuery:

 ```html